 By employing both lenses in decision-making, organizations like Amadeus avoid optimizing one at the expense of the other.
 Instead, it leads management to the slightly more complex but far more value-adding work of managing the trade-offs between them.
 Which brings us to the next insights.

 We all love our financial metrics as they represent the ultimate indicator of business success.
 In the Project Lens we often use Net Present Value (NPV), Internal Rate of Return (IRR) or payback period.
 With the Organization Lens we tend to manage performance based on the profit and loss.
-Ideally, we would even be able to approximate this to a revenue / profit per employee.
+Ideally, we would even be able to approximate this to revenue / profit per employee.
 But now, with the Organization Lens, we also have good reason to measure beyond financials, to those indicators predicting the likelihood of future success and the organization’s ability to sustain it.
-Look through your Organization Lens and see how well your organization scores on the following categories:
+Look through your Organization Lens and see how well your organization scores on the following categories.

 The first two insights help to broaden our view of metrics.
 Many of us stick with the measurement systems we know and are comfortable with, and for good reason; to help them guide your business you need to understand what you are looking at, how to use them to effect and understand the possible pitfalls.

-We hope these first to insights will lead to a more holistic understanding of ‘portfolio performance’.
+We hope these first two insights will lead to a more holistic understanding of ‘portfolio performance’.
 With such a wide set of metrics to choose from comes the next challenge.
 How can we make these actionable?
 What should we really pay attention to?